UK will not have air supremacy over enemies in future wars, RAF chief warns

 While the UK’s current Typhoon and F-35 aircraft, designed in the 1980s and 1990s respectively, are due for upgrades in the coming years, which Sir Richard says will “bridge” the transition into 2035, he added that the UK “cannot afford to stand still over the next 15 years in the face of an evolving threat”.

-He name-checked the recently-introduced Chinese J-20 and slightly older Russian Su-57 fighter jets, both of which claim to have advanced stealth capabilities, as reason for the need to continue improving the RAF’s own aircraft.
+He name-checked the recently introduced Chinese J-20 and slightly older Russian Su-57 fighter jets, both of which claim to have advanced stealth capabilities, as reasons for the need to continue improving the RAF’s own aircraft.

-The proliferation of China and Russia’s capabilities, he added, “means that we also need to plan for the next generation of capabilities now”.
+The proliferation of China and Russia’s capabilities, he said, “means that we also need to plan for the next generation of capabilities now”.

 While highlighting the significance of the threat posed by the China-led quadrumvirate of Russia, Iran, North Korea and Beijing, Sir Richard did not suggest the UK faced an immediate threat of direct attack.